Gaza Lawfare: Anti-Israel NGOs Abuse Courts in Pursuit of “Genocide” Charges

-The update of June 9, 2024 includes information about new legal cases brought in the Netherlands, Denmark, France, and Germany, as well as developments regarding the cases in the United States, United Kingdom, Netherlands, and the International Criminal Court.
+The update of June 9, 2024 includes information about new legal cases brought in the Netherlands, Denmark, France, Germany, and Belgium, as well as developments regarding the cases in the United States, United Kingdom, Netherlands, and the International Criminal Court.

 Lawfare (legal warfare), exploiting international legal frameworks and principles, is a major weapon in the political war against Israel.
 NGOs claim they are filing lawsuits and pursuing “war crimes” charges against Israelis to obtain “justice” for Palestinian victims.
 In reality, these cases are part of the larger campaign that seeks to demonize Israel in the international arena and to delegitimize responses to terror attacks against Israeli civilians.